Research-notes-07/research-notes/README.md

 - Inferring weak points from observable performance signals
 - Adjusting practice emphasis based on dependency paths and mastery confidence

-The emphasis here is on **how such a system could be reasoned about**, not on specific algorithms, implementations, or platforms.
+The emphasis here is on how such a system could be reasoned about, rather than on specific algorithms, implementations, or platforms.

 ---